ArtiDholeSD/MetaTag-dns-Validation/README.md

 WAY-2
 clone this project (follow steps) NOTE:you have to install node modules,"npm i"

-Step1: Extract ZipFile , open Folder(MetaProject) in Vs code.
+Step1:  open Folder(MetaProject) in Vs code.

-Step2:open the terminal in Vs code And Type "cd src",As required module are located in src folder.
+Step2:  open the terminal in Vs code And Type "cd src",As required module are located in src folder.
 ```bash
 cd src
 ```